Burglary, Trespassing & Vandalism Crime Attorney to Fight your charge in Fort Lauderdale

 What is a Property Crime?

-COMMON PROPERTY CRIMES
+COMMON PROPERTY CRIMES IN FLORIDA

 - Criminal mischief is the act of a person intentionally injuring or damaging any real or personal property belonging to someone else.
 This includes acts of vandalism, graffiti, and other destructive behaviors.